HubSpot/mobile-chat-sdk-ios/README.md

 ## Installation

 Add the SDK to your project using Swift Package Manager using this repo url.
+From the project settings, select the Package Dependencies tab, beside Info and Build Settings tab.
+Search with this url to find and add the package.

-TODO: explain further with specific example or screenshot of correct url?
+NOTE: During alpha and beta testing, while this repository is private you may need to configure xcode with your Github Account.
+Add in account from the Xcode Preferences panel, in the account section.
+If building using a cli tool like xcodebuild, you may need to specify either `-scmProvider system` or `-scmProvider xcode` to choose if your system git credentials or xcode credentials are used.

 ## Configuration